wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-endpoint-modernization-management-concepts-deployment-options/includes/5-identify-deployment-servicing-methods-for-microsoft-365-apps.md

 **Microsoft 365 Apps** can be installed individually by users on their devices.
 But it's often beneficial to manage updates and deploy a customized selection of apps to users’ devices to ensure that all users have the apps they need.
 There are four methods to perform larger-scale deployments of Microsoft 365 Apps that we’ll discuss in the following list:

  -  **Deploy from a local source with Configuration Manager.** Manage your deployment with Configuration Manager, and download and deploy Office from distribution points on your network.
  -  **Deploy from the cloud with the Office Deployment Tool (ODT).** Manage your deployment with the ODT and use the **Office Customization Tool** to create a configuration file in the cloud that specifies the Microsoft 365 apps that are installed.
-The commands run the ODT in configure mode and with a reference to the appropriate configuration file, which defines which version of Office to install on the client computer.
+The commands run the ODT in configure mode and with a reference to the appropriate configuration file, which defines the version of Office to install on the client computer.
  -  **Deploy from a local source with the Office Deployment Tool (ODT).** Manage your deployment with the ODT, and download and deploy Office from a local source on your network.
  -  **Self-install from the cloud.** Manage your deployment from the Office portal and have your users install Office on their client devices directly from the portal.